-ZBUK's auditors for the year 2021 were PwC LLP.
+ZBUK's auditors for the year 2022 were MHA MacIntyre Hudson LLP, a member of Baker Tilly International Limited.
 They were engaged to provide an opinion as to the truth and fairness of the Bank's financial statements.
 They also provide feedback directly to the Audit & Compliance Committee and the Board regarding the effectiveness of the Bank's system of the internal controls.
-The Bank has since appointed MHA MacIntyre Hudson LLP, a member of Baker Tilly International Limited, as the auditors for 2022.
+Zenith Audit Limited (not a member of the Zenith Group or related to ZBUK in any way) are the independent Client Assets Sourcebook (CASS) auditors.